Published: January 30, 2018 • Last updated: April 13, 2021 at 11:21 am

 Sure can!
 For Starters:

-They still care about your income and employment, your personal credit history; your overall financial picture; and of course, the property itself.The mortgage stress test doesn't change what lenders care about -- your income, employment, credit history, overall financial picture, and the property.
+Lenders still care about your income and employment, your personal credit history, your overall financial picture and of course, the property itself.The mortgage stress test doesn't change what lenders care about -- your income, employment, credit history, overall financial picture, and the property.
 Click To Tweet

 When they determine how much mortgage you qualify for, they still only want no more than 39% of your gross income to go towards your mortgage payment, property taxes, heating costs and maintenance fees, if any.
 This is called your gross debt service ratio.
 (GDS)

 Then they also factor in other monthly obligations like care payments, student loans, credit cards, other mortgages, etc., and they still want no more than 44% of your gross income to go towards everything.
 This is called your total debt service ratio.
 (TDS)

 So why is everyone so stressed out about these so-called changes?!
 Let’s circle back with a quick refresher on the test itself.